genzade/genzade.github.io/_posts/2023-11-13-pihole-unbound-docker.md

 tags: docker raspberrypi misc
 ---

+In an era where online privacy and digital security have become paramount, taking control of your network's DNS infrastructure is a fundamental step towards fortifying your defenses.
+In this guide, we'll delve into the robust combination of Pi-hole and Unbound, leveraging the power of Docker containers to enhance your network's privacy, security, and overall performance.

 # Introduction

+Pi-hole is an open-source network-wide ad blocker, it not only sweeps away intrusive advertisements but also serves as a potent tool for filtering out malicious content and tracking.
+On the other hand, Unbound, a validating, recursive, and caching DNS resolver, ensures that your DNS queries are resolved securely and free from eavesdropping or manipulation.

+Why Docker containers?
+Docker provides a lightweight and portable solution for deploying applications and services, ensuring consistent performance across different environments.
+By encapsulating Pi-hole and Unbound in Docker containers, we achieve an isolated and easily replicable setup, simplifying the installation process and minimizing potential conflicts.

-In this article you will learn all the steps needed to setup pihole with unbound with docker.
-Even though I set this up with a raspberry pi, you can run this anywhere.
+Even though in the following guide I set this up with a raspberry pi, you can run this anywhere you like.
 That's the beauty of docker containerization.

 ## Prerequisites